EricTrainingRev/Automation-Quiz/Instructions.md

 4. Publish your branch when instructed

 ### Scoring
 You will be graded based on how many acceptance criteria steps are passing (partial credit may be given for incomplete tests if some but not all steps are implemented).
 A minimum step completion of 80% is required for a passing grade.
-Your trainer will run your code to determine what the completion rate is.
+Your trainer will run your code as part of the determination of what the completion rate is.

 ### Restrictions
 - You may not change the html files